 Gates and access control

 Gates and access points within the perimeter represent a possible weak point, so only essential gates or entry points should be permitted and these must be controlled centrally and regularly monitored and operated.
 Best practice is to automate all gates into the perimeter, including pedestrian gates, using a underground operator so there is no visible mechanism on display.
 Gates should be DDA (Disability Discrimination Act) compliant.
 Vehicular entry should be via an airlock with two sets of interlocked gates that are also centrally controlled, monitored and operated.
-All automated gates should comply with current guidelines/standards as detailed on the Gate Safe website.
+All automated gates be CE marked for safety in line with current guidelines.

 The locks on manual gates must be integral to the gate itself and accessed through a key lock with no handles.
 The gate should match the same height as the fence, with minimal gaps that could attract climbing aid options.
 Specially adapted anti-ligature designs, which involve creating a gate with no extended pales that could be used by a patient to harm themselves should also be given consideration.